vivekparasharr/vivekparasharr.github.io/_posts/2020-05-09-an-introduction-to-git.markdown

 - \<make changes to the local repository\>
 - git push -u origin master (push updates to remote repository on GitHub; will ask for username and password)
 - You can add other developers as collaborators to this repository.

+In summary, Git is a powerful tool for version control that allows developers to manage and track changes to code over time.
+With its distributed architecture, fast performance, and support for branching and merging, Git is an essential tool for software development teams of all sizes.

 Comments welcome!